EU Commission pushes to dilute U.S. Internet influence

 Instead, it demanded transparency and less influence of the United States over the institutions controlling the mechanics of the Internet, such as assigning web page addresses that allow computers to locate one another on the network.

-Currently, ICANN, a California-based organisation operating under a contract with the U.S. government, oversees the introduction of new internet addresses.
+Currently, ICANN, a California-based organization operating under a contract with the U.S. government, oversees the introduction of new internet addresses.

 "Europe must contribute to a credible way forward for global internet governance," said Neelie Kroes, the commissioner in charge of telecoms policy.
 "Europe must play a strong role in defining what the net of the future looks like."

-She backed the 'multi-stakeholder' approach to governance, supported by the United States and industry, under which non-governmental organisations, countries, academics and the private sector collaborate on the network's functioning.
+She backed the 'multi-stakeholder' approach to governance, supported by the United States and industry, under which non-governmental organizations, countries, academics and the private sector collaborate on the network's functioning.

 The success of Kroes in pushing for a greater say will depend on the degree to which the alliance of 28 countries in the European Union supports such a push.